Review of Active Travel measures in 2020

 - Emergency Active Travel Fund - Technical Review

 - Equality Impact Assessments report

 - Consultation Summary Report

-We are already using the findings of this review to build on the work which took place last year.
+We are already using the findings of this review to build on the work that began in 2019.

 We will be consulting with communities and businesses continually to shape this work, keeping measures in place where appropriate and introducing new schemes to help reduce traffic and make walking and cycling easier and safer across the city.